 The duty to mitigate damages has been widely applied in international arbitration.
 It is recognised in common law systems and has been recognised by several investment tribunals.
-The principle also exists in some civil law jurisdictions, but it does not exist in all – most notably, it does not exist in French law and some countries whose laws are based on French law.
+The principle also exists in some civil law jurisdictions but not in all – most notably, it does not exist in French law and some countries whose laws are based on French law.
 Thus, in an international commercial arbitration, one should always research the applicable law and not assume that a duty to mitigate applies.

 The duty to mitigate is a form of proximate causation.
 It arises after a respondent has breached a duty and caused injury and obliges a claimant to take reasonable steps to limit the extent of that injury.

-Although the precise contours of the duty may differ under different laws, in the context of complex commercial and international investment disputes, reasonableness should operate as a limitation on the duty to mitigate.
+Although the precise contours of the duty may vary under different laws, in the context of complex commercial and international investment disputes, reasonableness should operate as a limitation on the duty to mitigate.
 The proper test for mitigation is whether it was unreasonable for the claimant to forgo a particular opportunity; it is not whether the forgone opportunity was better than the steps the claimant actually took.
 Further, the ‘reasonableness’ quality of this duty means that the claimant’s conduct should be judged based on the information that was available to the claimant at the relevant time, not with the benefit of hindsight.

 Thus, for instance, if one party breaches a long-term sales contract that the purchaser was knowingly relying on for downstream sales, a duty to mitigate by purchasing replacement volumes will arise, in the absence of special circumstances.
 At the same time, in pursuing replacements, the mitigating party may have to agree to higher prices on replacement volumes than might be available on a daily spot market if there is uncertainty regarding the degree and length that the breaching party will remain in breach.
-The breaching party should not be allowed to argue that, with the benefit of hindsight, damages should be reduced because the mitigating party could have obtained less expensive replacements by relying on a daily spot market that moves unpredictably.
+The breaching party should not be allowed to argue, with the benefit of hindsight, that damages should be reduced because the mitigating party could have obtained less expensive replacements by relying on a daily spot market that moves unpredictably.

 Indeed, many authorities recognise that failed mitigation efforts may not be to the detriment of the claimant.
 ‘If the claimant has taken reasonable measures to mitigate the consequences of the breach, the result of the but-for vs. the actual comparison damages calculation must incorporate the benefits and costs of mitigation.’
 In addition, the respondent bears the burden of proving that the claimant did not mitigate its losses.

 The principle of double recovery – or allowing a party to obtain compensation in excess of what is required to make that party whole – is widely recognised.
 A risk of double recovery usually arises in the context of parallel, or multiple, related proceedings.
 Though tribunals should strive to prevent double recovery, respondents should not be allowed to rely on the mere risk of double recovery as a defence to paying the first recovery.
 The most common solution is for the first tribunal deciding the claims before it to proceed and for any other subsequent tribunals to take account of that prior decision.
-As stated by the tribunal in Lauder v.
-Czech Republic, ‘the amount of damages granted by the second deciding court or arbitral tribunal could take [the prior award of damages] into consideration when assessing the final damage’.
+As stated by the Lauder tribunal, ‘the amount of damages granted by the second deciding court or arbitral tribunal could take [the prior award of damages] into consideration when assessing the final damage’.
 In Exxon v.
-Venezuela, one of the claimants had already received compensation for one of the measures at issue in a related commercial arbitration against the state-owned company, PdVSA.
+Venezuela, one of the claimants had already received compensation for one of the measures at issue in a related commercial arbitration against the state-owned company, Petróleos de Venezuela, SA (PdVSA).
 As required under the relevant agreement, the claimant represented to the ICSID tribunal that it would reimburse PdVSA in the event of a favourable award.
-The ICSID tribunal noted this representation in the operative part of its award and held that there was therefore no risk of double recovery.
+The tribunal noted this representation in the operative part of its award and held that there was therefore no risk of double recovery.

 Sensitivities in DCF as a damages-reduction strategy

 We have briefly mentioned the DCF method above.
 In summary, the DCF method measures the value of a business by adding the free cash flows that the company expects to generate in the future, discounted at a rate that reflects the company’s cost of raising capital.
 The term ‘free’ cash flows means the flow of cash that is generated by the company and that is available to be distributed to its shareholders and lenders.
-The free cash flows for any given year are equal to the cash left over to the company after meeting all its operating expenses and taxes, but prior to making its debt and other financial payments.
+The free cash flows for any given year are equal to the cash left to the company after meeting all its operating expenses and taxes, but prior to making its debt and other financial payments.

 Importantly, however, the stream of annual expected free cash flows must take into account the time value of money to reflect the basic economic principle that a dollar in the hand today is worth more than a dollar tomorrow.
 Thus, cash flows must be discounted at a rate that reflects the facts that (1) people generally prefer present cash to future cash, (2) when there is inflation, the value of future cash flows decreases faster and (3) the higher the risk of realising the future cash flows, the more inclined a stakeholder will be to receive a quicker (albeit discounted) return on his or her risk capital.